 Unless you are a public body recognised by the UK government, such as a local authority or a company listed on the London Stock Exchange Main Market, you will need to provide a minimum of four supporting documents from Appendix A.

 Your application will need to be accompanied by a number of supporting documents, including detailed documentation to demonstrate that you are a genuine company or organisation operating lawfully in the UK.
-This must be submitted within five working days of your initial application.
-Where the Home Office has requested further documents and these are not provided within the stipulated timeframe, the application will be refused.
+These must be submitted within five working days of your initial application.
+Failure to meet this deadline can result in an unsuccessful application.

 Incorrect supporting documents